vishvAsa/jyotiSham/history/articles/Hamlets_Mill__Santillana_Dechend/22_The_Adventure_and_the_Quest.md

 Leaving the boat on the shore, Gilgamesh and the boatman walked for another 50 double-hours on the way home.
 >
 > When they arrived in Uruk, the enclosure, Gilgamesh said to him, to Urshanabi, the boatman: "Urshanabi, climb upon the wall of Uruk \(and walk about\); inspect the foundation terrace and examine the brickwork, \(to see\) if its brickwork is not of burnt bricks, And \(if\) the seven wise men did not lay its foundation\!" \(*11*.301-305\).

+{{< figure src="../images/god-boat_ziggurat.png" title="The Mesopotamian cylinder seal shows in the upper part the “God Boat"; in the lower part people are building a ziggurat, the proposition being that the boat is bringing the me from Eridu-Canopus, the measures of creation." class="thumbnail">}}

+{{< figure src="../images/god-boat_constellations.png" title="The “God Boat” surrounded by the crescent moon, three single stars, and constellations; recognizable are the Scorpion, the Plow (=mulAPIN, Triangulum), and perhaps the Lion following directly behind the boat; the jug above the Lion might indicate Aquarius." class="thumbnail">}}

+{{< figure src="../images/mAya-god-boat.png" title="The same character clearly occurs in the Maya Codex Tro-Cortesianus, second row." class="thumbnail">}}

+{{< figure src="../images/arab-god-boat.png" title="The 'God Boat' in the appropriate surroundings on the Arabian celestial globe made by Tabari (in the year 684 of the Hijra), after the catalogue of stars of 'Abd ar Rahman as Sufi.
+The name of Suhayl (Canopus) is written below the oar of this personified boat, i.e., of Argo, closest to the celestial South Pole." class="thumbnail">}}

 But before the Epic started \(Tabl. *1*, 19\), it was said that "the Seven Wise Ones" had laid the foundation of ramparted Uruk.
 So the ring has been closed.